Star Wars: Knights of the Old Republic (video game): Development

 Gallo said that BioWare and LucasArts were aiming for a gameplay time of around sixty hours: "Baldur's Gate was 100 hours of gameplay or more.
 Baldur's Gate 2 was 200 hours, and the critical-path play through Baldur's Gate 2 was 75 hours...
 We're talking smaller than that [for Knights of the Old Republic], dramatically, but even if it's 60 percent smaller, then it's still 100 hours.
 So our goal for gameplay time is 60 hours.
 We have so many areas that we're building--worlds, spaceships, things like that to explore--so we have a ton of gameplay."

 Project director Casey Hudson said that one of the greatest achievements and one of the greatest risks was the combat system.
 "We wanted to create something that combined the strategic aspects of our Baldur's Gate series and Neverwinter Nights but which presented it through fast, cinematic 3D action," Hudson said.
 "That required us to make something that hadn't really been done before."
 Creating the system was a daunting task, because of the many factors to cover, which were difficult to visualize.
 The developers intended to make the game have more open-ended gameplay.
 Gallo compared some situations to Deus Ex: "You have several ways to get through an area and you might need a character who has a specific skill to do that."

+John Gallagher, the concept art director, met with Ralph McQuarrie during the game's development.
+The design for Revan was inspired by African tribal ornaments from the 16th to 18th centuries.
+Lucasfilm rejected proposals by Bioware to show the culture of the Tusken Raiders as the company did not want them developed further beyond their film appearances.